top of page

 Can a mobile notary come the same day?

-Yes, many mobile notaries offer same-day and emergency services depending on availability.
+Yes, depending on availability.

 Are mobile notaries legal in Florida?

-Can a notary explain my document to me?
+Can a notary explain my document?

 What if a signer does not have valid ID?